-- The Statewide Plan identifies the Child Accounting and Profile System (CAPS) case management as a system that supports many of the child welfare business functions and as technically sustainable.
-Counties that want to transfer to the CAPS case management system should obtain estimates from Avanco, Inc. for FY 2012-2013.
-The estimate should include first year costs for hosting, training, and conversion and ongoing annual cost for hosting and maintenance. - 2.
-The Allegheny County system (KIDS) may be an alternative system for larger counties.
-Counties that are considering transferring to KIDS should identify how they plan on evaluating KIDS and determining whether it is the most appropriate system to meet their needs.
-The county should provide estimated FY 2012-2013 costs for implementation of KIDS and estimated total costs for subsequent years' implementation and maintenance. - 3.
-The Joinder Client Information System (JCIS) may be an alternative for smaller counties.
-This system is currently in use by Lycoming, Clinton and Sullivan Counties.
-Counties considering transferring to JCIS should identify how they plan on evaluating JCIS and determining whether it is the most appropriate system to meet their needs.
-The county should provide estimated FY 2012-2013 costs for implementation of JCIS and estimated total costs for subsequent years' implementation and maintenance. - 4.
-The Integrated Human Services Information System (IhSIS) is a fourth alternative available to counties.
-This system is in use by Lehigh County.
-Counties considering transferring to IhSIS should identify how they plan on evaluating IhSIS and determining whether it is the most appropriate system to meet their needs.
-The county should provide estimated FY 2012-2013 costs for implementation of IhSIS and estimated total costs for subsequent years' implementation and maintenance. - 5.
-If a county must continue to maintain an existing system during the transition to a sustainable system, the county should include those costs in the IT grant request.
-Counties should describe how and when they will retire the current system.
+- Child Accounting and Profile System (CAPS) The Statewide Plan identifies CAPS case management as a system that supports many of the child welfare business functions and as technically sustainable.
+Counties that have been approved to transfer to CAPS should have previously obtained estimates from Avanco, Inc. for FY 2012-2013.
+The estimate included first year costs for hosting, training, and conversion and ongoing annual cost for hosting and maintenance. - 2.
+The Allegheny County system (KIDS) An alternative system for larger counties.
+Counties were considering transferring to KIDS will need to confirm estimates for FY 2012-2013 costs for implementation of KIDS and estimated total costs for subsequent years' implementation and maintenance. - 3.
+The Joinder Client Information System (JCIS) An alternative for smaller counties, this system is currently in use by Lycoming, Clinton and Sullivan Counties.
+The Integrated Human Services Information System (IhSIS) was previously identified as an alternative available to counties.
+Any county considering transitioning to IhSIS should discuss this alternative with OCYF5.
+The Automated Children and Youth Services (ACYS) may be a fifth alternative available to counties.
+OCYF is currently working with Montgomery and Bucks Counties and has tentatively approved ACYS as a viable option for other counties.
+Counties considering transferring to ACYS should first contact OCYF to identify how they plan on evaluating ACYS and determining whether it is the most appropriate system to meet their needs.
+The county should provide estimated FY 2012-2013 costs for implementation of ACYS and estimated total costs for subsequent years' implementation and maintenance.